Paul Crook

-Paul Crook (born February 12, 1966) is an American guitarist known for his work recording and performing with Meat Loaf.
+Paul Crook (born February 12, 1966) is an American guitarist known for recording and performing with Meat Loaf.
 He has also recorded and toured with Anthrax, Sebastian Bach and Marya Roxx.

 Biography

-Growing up in Green Brook Township, New Jersey, he started playing guitar at the age of 10 when his parents (Dennis & Carol) bought him a basic acoustic as a Christmas gift.
+Growing up in Green Brook Township, New Jersey, Crook started playing guitar at the age of 10 when his parents (Dennis & Carol) bought him a basic acoustic as a Christmas gift.
 Crook took to the guitar quickly and found himself practicing hours-on-end.
 His father, after seeing this for a few years, then bought him his first "real" guitar: a black Gibson Les Paul Custom.

 Professional career

 Years later Crook teamed up with Jack Secret (aka Tony Geranios), the keyboard tech for Rush.
 They wrote and recorded several songs together.
 Some of which were Produced by Alex Lifeson at Electric Lady Studios, in New York City.
 Secret introduced Crook to the members of Blue Öyster Cult (BOC), who took Crook out on the road in 1986 as a keyboard/guitar tech.

 While in Germany with BOC, Crook met Bernie Marsden of Whitesnake fame.
 The two began to work together, writing and recording in the United Kingdom.

 In 1989 Crook met Anthrax through Rick Downey.
 Crook became guitar tech for Dan Spitz, and, in 1995, replaced Spitz (although not an official member).
 Crook toured with Anthrax for the rest of the decade and performed on two records, Stomp 442 and Volume 8: The Threat Is Real, which he also co-produced and engineered.

 In 1999, Sebastian Bach of Skid Row fame asked Crook to join his band.
 They did shows together, touring around the world until 2004.
 Their only recording was "Rock Bottom", on a KISS tribute record.

 In 1999 Crook teamed up with Glenn Hughes.
 Together, they composed the ballad "Feels Like Home" for Glenn's solo record Building The Machine.